 If you have been active in an intentional process of vocational discernment during this past year (as part of a DRG Discernment Group and/or under the guidance of your parish priest and a local discernment team), you are invited contact Mary Jewell by November 15th to schedule a meeting with Bishop Hunn.

-If you are considering participation in this year's Vocations Retreat (required for all those discerning a call to Holy Orders), all application materials (including clergy and community representative letters) should be submitted at least one week PRIOR to your scheduled meeting with the Bishop.
-Please plan accordingly.
+If you are considering participation in this year's Vocations Retreat (required for all those discerning a call to Holy Orders), all application materials (including clergy and community representative letters) should be submitted using the forms below by December 1st.

 Your complete application will include the following 5 elements: